Table of Contents

 Application Performance Monitoring

-Application performance monitoring is where logs are searched, collected, and centralized with tracing and profiling available on the application.
+Application performance monitoring involves searching, collecting, and centralizing logs, with tracing and profiling available on the application.

 It also helps provide measurements on performance such as availability, error rate, throughput, user response time, slow pages, page loads, third-party JavaScript slowness, track SLAs, browser speed, and checks for end-user transactions.

-While this list is not exhaustive by any means, it should give you an idea of what your existing monitoring tools offer and what are the loopholes in your DevOps monitoring strategy.
+While this list is not exhaustive by any means, it should give you an idea of what your existing monitoring tools offer and what loopholes exist in your DevOps monitoring strategy.

 Setting up Kubernetes Monitoring using MetricFire

-To handle a production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps network traffic.
-Meaning you would need to scale out both Graphite and Grafana to handle the increasing load.
+A production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps of network traffic.
+Therefore, you would need to scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-It allows you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana.
+It allows you to scale for long-term storage and provides redundant data storage without you having to go through the arduous process of setting up Graphite and Grafana.

 Sign up for the MetricFire free trial here, and start building Kubernetes dashboards within a few minutes.